Related Links

 Forms:

 Any Judicial Council form can be obtained at any courthouse, county law library, or on-line.
-To obtain detailed information for the process of appeals on Unlimited Civil cases go to http://www.courts.ca.gov/forms.htm and review Document APP-001-INFO (Information on Appeal Procedures for Unlimited Civil Cases)
+To obtain detailed information for the process of appeals on Unlimited Civil cases review Document APP-001-INFO (Information on Appeal Procedures for Limited Civil Cases)

 Small claims appeals are not filed in the appeals department.
 They are filed with the civil division of the Superior Court where the small claims action was initially filed.